csebuetnlp/BanglaContextualBias/README.md

 # BanglaBertBiasDetection
-A repository for the bias detection in Bangla Language Model
+A repository for the bias detection in Bangla Language Models.
+Methods include WEAT, SEAT, CEAT and Log Probability Bias Score.

 ## Requirements
 All the requirements are given in the `requirements.txt` file.
 To install the requirements, run the following command: